 Distinctions: The male and female are similar looking in appearance.
-Has a noticeably large bill with a visible hook at end of upper bill, same identifying features seen in other vireos.
-Olive green crown, back and tail feathers.
-Yellow supraloral, with a partial eye ring, light yellowish-green throat, breast and undertail.
-Two white wing bars, and white edges on the tertials.
-Green edges on the primaries flight feathers.
+It has a noticeably large bill with a visible hook at the end of upper bill, same identifying features seen in other vireos.
+Olive-green crown, back and tail feathers.
+Yellow supraloral, with a partial eyering, light yellowish-green throat, breast and undertail.
+Two white wing bars and white edges on the tertials as well as green edges on the primaries flight feathers.

 Voice: Nasal sounding, similar sounds to other vireo types, multiple call notes.
 Sings throughout the day, even after breeding season.